 December 01, 2021 | Ingredients 101

 What is Tahini?
-Tahini Ingredient 101
+Tahini 101

-Tahini is a celebrated ingredient in Middle Eastern cuisine that is versatile enough to be used in a variety of dishes from hummus to pita wraps.
 In this Tahini Ingredient 101, we discuss what tahini is, share the back story of the product, and give actionable use cases of the ingredient.

 What is Tahini?

 Tahini is a thick spread that is made from grinding hulled and lightly roasted sesame seeds.
-Originating in the Middle East, tahini has become increasingly popular in numerous recipes around the world, from hearty falafel sandwiches to modern salads.
+Originating in the Middle East, tahini has become popular in numerous recipes around the world, from hearty falafel sandwiches to modern salads.

 How Does Tahini Taste?